 This program will fund cutting-edge technologies to de-risk the engineering of carbon optimized bioconversion pathways that prevent the production of CO2.
 For example, more than a third of feedstock is wasted as CO2 in SOA conversions of sugar to ethanol.

-The U.S. has the potential to sustainably generate 1 billion tons of biomass without impacting food production, producing up to 50 billion gallons of fuel each year.
-The technologies funded by this program have the potential to increase this fuel output to 75 billion gallons without requiring another square inch of land or kilogram of feedstock, while catalyzing the next generation of carbon optimized bio-based manufacturing.
+The technologies funded by this program can increase the potential bioproduct output by more than 40% without requiring another square inch of land or pound of feedstock, while catalyzing the next generation of carbon optimized bio-based manufacturing.

 • Harvard University - CIRCE: Circularizing Industries by Raising Carbon Efficiency